Rideau Cottage: Design

 Rideau Cottage is a two-level, 22-room Georgian Revival building.
-Originally, the structure had 14 rooms on a single floor.
-An 1872 remodel, using a different brick, added both the second level and a verandah on three sides of the ground floor.
-During that remodel, the exterior brick of the first floor was covered in stucco painted to appear like brick.
-(When the verandah was removed some time later, the stucco remained.)
+The structure originally had 14 rooms on a single floor.
+An 1872 remodel, using different brick, added the second floor and a verandah on three sides of the ground floor.
+The exterior brick of the first floor was covered in stucco painted to appear like brick, which remained when the verandah was removed some time later.
 Between 1999 and 2000, the building underwent major renovations to the basement, roof and interior finishes, and the mechanical and electrical systems were upgraded.
 Outside, the stucco was removed and each brick and joint was individually dyed to give a uniform appearance.
-It was again renovated in 2013.
+It was renovated again in 2013.

-Rideau Cottage is characterized and distinguished by its symmetry, simple lines, classically inspired central entrance with pedimented porch, sash windows flanked by decorative shutters, and paired chimneys.
+Rideau Cottage is characterized and distinguished by its symmetry, simple lines, classically-inspired central entrance with pedimented porch, sash windows flanked by decorative shutters, and paired chimneys.

 Rideau Cottage was designated a Recognized Federal Heritage Building on 3 October 1986.